kshorf/Project-2-2/README.md

 ## Description

-_{This website lets the user interact with the page and determine}_
+_{This website lets the user interact with the page and determine what programming language they should use}_

 ## Setup